concarne000/ConCarneNode/README.md

 ## Bing Image Grabber node

 Collects a random image via Bing Image Search using input search term

+Note - Collecting multiple images will crop and resize to 512x512 for batching

 # Example usage -